First Is That White Line Actually a Screen Problem?

 A factory reset phone wipe is the most drastic software fix, but it’s also the most thorough.
 Factory resetting your Android erases everything and reinstalls the operating system from scratch.
 This removes any corrupted system files, buggy drivers, or hidden software conflicts causing display issues.

-Before you factory reset, back up everything important.
-A factory reset deletes all your photos, apps, messages, and settings permanently.
 Save your photos to Google Photos or a computer.
 Write down any important app login information.
 Make sure you know your Google account password because you’ll need it to set up the phone again.
+If your phone is locked and you can’t access the normal factory reset option in settings, here are alternative methods to reset your Android phone when locked that work even when you’ve forgotten your PIN or password.”

 To factory reset, go to Settings > System > Reset options > Erase all data (factory reset).
 Read the warning carefully, then tap Erase all data.
 The process takes about 10 to 15 minutes.